-- Phone call home once a week to vulnerable pupils and to parents of children not accessing the online work. - If emailing parents, please ensure that you use the BCD option via school office email during office hours or CC in the headteacher and email the parent direct during out of office hours. - Monthly home visits to check any child not in contact or completing work or safeguarding concerns. - Emails received in the class email from parents and pupils are to be checked between 9am and 3.30pm, Mon- Fri. - Emails must be replied to within 48hrs.
+- Phone call home once a week to vulnerable pupils and to parents of children not accessing the online work. - If emailing parents, please ensure that you use the BCC option via school office email. - Monthly home visits to check any child not in contact or completing work or safeguarding concerns. - Emails received in the class email from parents and pupils are to be checked between 9am and 3.30pm, Mon- Fri. - Emails must be replied to within 48hrs.
 Only send replies between these times.